|

 Covers should be waterproof but it is also important to allow for good ventilation to prevent condensation.

-I once lost the skin off both hands by instinctively grabbing at a runaway line, it wasn’t funny at the time.
+I once lost the skin off both hands by instinctively grabbing at a runaway line, it was not funny at the time.

 Taking two or more turns round a winch, cleat, or post will make it easier to control a line.